a-muravjov/LLMs_Project/README.md

 to rewrite any paths.
 Predictions will be found in predictions/*{PEFTmethod_predictions_language_rank_alpha.json}*.

-Finally, to evaluate, run evals/evaluate_all.py to compare 5 metrics (Jaccard, Micro/Macro F1, Precision, Recall, Hamming Loss) of all model variations.
+Finally, to evaluate, run evals/run_evaluate.py to compare 5 metrics (Jaccard, Micro/Macro F1, Precision, Recall, Hamming Loss) of all model variations.
+You can also check our current results in evals/figures/.